-Who: Teens must be 15 and in high school by July 1.
+Who: Teens must be 15 years old and in high school by July 1, 2020.

-Where: Primarily at the main campus; however, there are some opportunities at the Close to Home locations.
+Where: Primarily at Main Campus; there are limited opportunities at the community-based Close To Home locations.

 Cost: Volunteer polo shirt is $23, plus tax.
-Volunteens also are required to wear khaki pants or knee-length skirt and closed-toe shoes
+Teen volunteers are also are required to wear khaki pants or knee-length skirt and closed-toe shoes